Homemade Chicken Noodle Soup Recipe

 Once your soup has had some time to simmer, it’s ready to serve.
 Ladle it into bowls while it’s nice and warm.
 Enjoy!

-Serve it warm in bowls and enjoy!
+Serve it warm and enjoy!

 Recipe Notes and Expert Tips